 Bancha (番茶)

-Process: The same process with Sencha only the different tea leaves harvested in the middle of June.
-It’s the second flush of green tea with firmer stem and leaf.
-It’s largely circulated in plastic bottles that you can buy at any grocery store or convenience store.
+Process: The same process applies to Sencha; only the different tea leaves are harvested in the middle of June.
+It’s the second flush of green tea with a firmer stem and leaf.
+It’s circulated mainly in plastic bottles at any grocery store or convenience store.

 Best Time to Drink?

 It can be consumed with any meal.
-Of course, it goes well with Japanese dishes and any other dishes with oily or spicy stuff as well.
+Of course, it goes well with Japanese dishes and other dishes with oily or spicy stuff.

 Fukamushicha (深蒸し茶)